Creating user stories for web content

 Detailed user stories

 User stories work best when they are focused on a single, achievable need.
-You will usually create a detailed user story for a page in Content Publisher.
+You will usually create a detailed user story for a page in Typecase.
 Detailed user stories are:

 - topic specific